 Figure 1: Aphid population trend during the experimental year.

-It is found that temperature and relative humidity are a key abiotic factor that regulates insect population dyanamics, developmental rates, and seasonal occurrence.
-By computing population trends with observation records, it is possible to know the occurance of outbreaks in the area under study and would certainly help in formulating pest management strategies against L.erysimi (Campbell et al. 1974; Logan et al. 1976).
+It is found that temperature and relative humidity are a key abiotic factor that regulates insect population dynamics, developmental rates, and seasonal occurrence.
+By computing population trends with observation records, it is possible to know the occurrence of outbreaks in the area under study and would certainly help in formulating pest management strategies against L.erysimi (Campbell et al. 1974; Logan et al. 1976).

 It was seen that the major period of activity of the aphid population was from the middle of December to the end of February (Prasad and Chakravarty, 2000).